computercomity/CrawlerProject/README.md

+# How to make your pull request#

+1. Fork this repo.
+2. Make some change.
+3. Pull request

+More info, Please google `github cooperation`

 # CrawlerProject #

 This is repository for CAC crawler project.

 Please read the google-styleguide before coding.
 And the detail of git usage is needed.